kabirtomer/studyportal/README.md

 both username and password same as **youshouldknow**

 TO-DO:
-Find a cost-efficient platform to host this portal
+1. Find a cost-efficient platform to host this portal
+2. **Build a REST API for this portal to allow remote access to the files and to allow upload/downloads remotely.**
+    In this, django_rest framework has been used.
+Presently, the rest functions are avaible at url "/studapp/rest/".
+Presently, it lists down the files for a given course code.
+Usage:
+    Go to url: /studapp/rest/<course_code>/